fricklerhandwerk/turac/doc/codestyle.md

 #Indentation
 Use [Allman style] (http://en.wikipedia.org/wiki/Indent_style#Allman_style) with tab indentation.

-#Returns
-Do not return void, return at least 0 by default.

 #Testing
 Test each implemented function at least with some hard coded data.
 As soon as dynamic data structures are available, try to write at least one more sophisticated test.